winestock/DNU/README.md

 ## Inspiration

 This project was inspired by [this](https://ronaldduncan.wordpress.com/2009/10/31/text-file-formats-ascii-delimited-text-not-csv-or-tab-delimited-text/) excellent bit of fact-trolling.
 After reading it, I had the idea of making a file standard which made use of those ASCII characters in order to address the drawbacks of the CSV format.
-Imagine if programmers in the 1960s & 1970s had actually paid attention to the ASCII standard instead of making the quick hack called CSV.
-That's the point of this project.
 Further inspiration comes from commentary on Ronald Duncan's original weblog entry from [Hacker News](https://news.ycombinator.com/item?id=7474600) and [Reddit](http://www.reddit.com/r/programming/comments/21hzgs/text_file_formats_ascii_delimited_text_not_csv_or/).

 Here's the basic idea.
 Long ago, everyone felt the need to transfer text in a database-like format between user-level programs.
 So someone (likely, several someones) came up with the quick & dirty hack of putting this information in a text file where each record was its own line and each field was separated by commas.
 Such a simple convention was trivial to encode by the sending application and trivial to decode by the receiving application.